 An icon of Ambleside, and the Lake District in general, the Bridge House is a quirky stone built structure straddling Stock Beck on Rydal Road.
 A must-see, and essential inspiration for photographers and painters.

 Situated on Rydal Road near the entrance to the University of Cumbria Campus, and opposite the Rydal Road car park, The Armitt is dedicated to local culture, and the gallery, museum and library includes collections relating to Beatrix Potter and the artist Kurt Schwitters amongst many others.

-The Lake District has long been associated with poetic and artistic inspiration, and Ambleside has several galleries dedicated to local work, including The Cookhouse Gallery on Church Street and The Peter Hill Gallery on Lake Road.
+The Lake District has long been associated with poetic and artistic inspiration.
+Ambleside has several galleries dedicated to local work.
+This includes The Cookhouse Gallery on Church Street and The Peter Hill Gallery on Lake Road.
 You will also want to visit The Heaton Cooper Gallery at Grasmere.

 Tennis, bowls, pitch and putt, crazy golf, and tennis, are among the options at the local recreation ground near the church at the southern end of Compston Road.
 There is also Rothay Park, past the church nearby, for picnics, strolls, and a children’s play area.

 Children’s indoor adventure play facility on Rothay Road near Ambleside Bowling Club.
 Perfect for using up excess energy on those rainy days.

 Zeffirellis, The Lily, The Unicorn Inn, The Churchills Inn, The Royal Oak, and The Ambleside Tavern all offer live music events at various times.